dprabin25/BioShift/README.md

 	1. Folder name "observed" containing csv files with Elements and Observed Shifts
 	2. Folder name "graphviz" containing .dot files
 	3. Table 3 if you want to get Prompt 3 output or Graphviz jpg figure
+    4. "config" folder that contains API key in text and gpt options in .json format